niklasl/ldtr/README.md

   the web.

-* While [JSON-LD](http://www.w3.org/TR/json-ld/) is the *output* format, this tool can of course either pass it through, or expand it and act upon that.
+* While [JSON-LD](http://www.w3.org/TR/json-ld/) is the *output* format, this tool can of course either pass data through verbatim, or expand it and act upon that.

 ## Output Forms and Formats